rjhorniii/ical2org/README.md

 `ical2org -d=events.org https://calendar.google.com/more-stuff  >>events.org`

-That can be run regularly, even hourly, without filling the events.org file with duplicates.
+to be run regularly, even hourly, without filling the events.org file with duplicates.
 The internal logic waits for duplicate processing to complete before it begins event generation, so it is safe to have the output file and duplicates file be the same file.